What is Horizontal Channel?

 Traders use the buy and sell points within a horizontal channel as a guide to clear and systematic trading.
 Investors should observe the following rules for entering long and short positions:

 - Sell or take a short position when the stocks’ price reaches the top of a channel’s trend line.

 - Hold onto current trade and do nothing when the stocks’ price movement is within the middle of the channel’s trend lines.

 - Take a long position when the price of stocks reaches the bottom of the trend line.

-A horizontal channel is even more profitable to investors when the candlestick signal information is incorporated.
-Price movements that occur at the support and resistance levels enhance the accuracy of a horizontal channel.
+A horizontal channel information is strengthened when candlestick signal information is incorporated.
+Price movements that occur at the support and resistance levels enhance the predictive value of a horizontal channel.

-A horizontal channel also becomes a useful tool for investors when expecting the next target.
-It determines how worthwhile the next trading period will be in addition to showing the investor sentiment by looking at the past trading range.
+A horizontal channel also becomes a useful tool for investors when finding a new investment target.
+It may indicate how worthwhile the next trading period will be in addition to showing investor sentiment by looking at the past trading range.